ryssroad/AutoML/README.md

 ## Getting Started

-For detailed instructions on setting up and running miners and validators, please refer to our [Miner and Validator Tutorial](docs/tutorial.md).
+For detailed instructions on setting up and running rovers and auditors, please refer to our [Rover and Auditor Tutorial](docs/tutorial.md).

 ## Community and Support